crate/services-docs/docs/tutorials/time-series.md

 metrics.
 Such occurrences are common, perhaps due to a sensor malfunction or disconnection.
 To address this, the missing values need to be filled in.
 You can employ another useful tool: window functions paired with the `IGNORE NULLS` feature.
-Within a CTE, utilize window functions to spot the next and prior non-null temperature recordings, and then compute the arithmetic mean to bridge the gap:
+Within a Common Table Expression (CTE), we utilize window functions to spot the next and prior non-null temperature recordings, and then compute the arithmetic mean to bridge the gap:

 ```sql
 WITH OrderedData AS (